BerkeAltiparmak/SIR_Model/README.md

 # SIR_Model
-A program that draws SIR Model graphs
+Programs that draw SIR Model graphs using the principles stated in Berke Altiparmak's video with the title "Numbers of COVID-19: SIR Model"